cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

 $ "AbsErr" = abs("NaErr"). $

-The average and the standard deviation were calculated for the predictions of the Fukuda model and the predictions of the present work pipeline in @table:Fukuda_comparison.
+The average and the standard deviation were calculated for the predictions of the Fukuda et al's model and the predictions of the present work pipeline in @table:Fukuda_comparison.
 Note that the average of $"AbsErr"$ is no other than the MAPE (Mean Absolute Percentage Error) defined in @chap:failure.

 #figure(
   table(
     columns: 7,
     [], [*$C_11$ mean*], [*$C_11$ std*], [*$C_12$ mean*], [*$C_12$ std*], [*$C_44$ mean*], [*$C_33$ std*],
     [*$"AbsErr"$ PP*], [4.14], [3.87],  [8.31], [8.50], [2.44], [2.86],
-    [*$"AbsErr"$ Fukuda*], [5.15], [5.36], [10.90], [11.94], [7.78], [12.92],
+    [*$"AbsErr"$ Fukuda et al*], [5.15], [5.36], [10.90], [11.94], [7.78], [12.92],
     [*$"NaErr"$ PP*], [-1.94], [5.32],  [-2.68], [11.58], [-0.13], [3.75],
-    [*$"NaErr"$ Fukuda*], [1.13], [7.35], [2.31], [16.00], [-0.71], [15.07],
+    [*$"NaErr"$ Fukuda et al*], [1.13], [7.35], [2.31], [16.00], [-0.71], [15.07],
   ),
-  caption: [Comparison between the mean percentage errors and its standard deviations between the present work's pipeline and Fukuda's model #cite(<Fukuda_2023>).
+  caption: [Comparison between the mean percentage errors and its standard deviations between the present work's pipeline and Fukuda et al's model #cite(<Fukuda_2023>).
 The rows with "PP" mean Present Pipeline.]
 )<table:Fukuda_comparison>

 @table:Fukuda_comparison shows that all values of MAPE are lower for the present pipeline, with lower standard deviations.
-That means that the present pipeline has more predictive power than Fukuda's model, which was trained with more powerful hardware (Fukuda's Nvidia RTX 3090 vs the Radeon 6600M of the present work), more data (3672000 of data entries in Fukuda's work vs 656414 data entries of the present work) and more eigenvalues (100 eigenvalues in Fukuda's case and 20 eigenvalues in the present work).
-Also a box plot showing the quantiles of $"NaErr"$ and $"AbsErr"$ is show in @fig:box_plot_nonabs_error and @fig:box_plot_abs_error:
+That means that the present pipeline has more predictive power than Fukuda et al's model, which was trained with more powerful hardware (Fukuda's Nvidia RTX 3090 vs the Radeon 6600M of the present work), more data (3672000 of data entries in Fukuda's work vs 656414 data entries of the present work), and more eigenvalues (100 eigenvalues in Fukuda's case and 20 eigenvalues in the present work).
+Also box plots showing the quantiles of $"NaErr"$ and $"AbsErr"$ are shown in @fig:box_plot_nonabs_error and @fig:box_plot_abs_error:

 #figure(
   image("../images/box_plot_result1.png", width: 70%),
-  caption: [Quantiles of the non absolute percentage errors of the predicted constants of Fukudas model and present pipeline.
+  caption: [Quantiles of the non absolute percentage errors of the predicted constants of Fukuda et al's model and present pipeline.
 "PP" means Present Pipeline. ]
 )<fig:box_plot_nonabs_error>

 #figure(
   image("../images/box_plot_result2.png", width: 70%),
-  caption: [Quantiles of the absolute percentage errors of the predicted constants of Fukudas model and present pipeline.
+  caption: [Quantiles of the absolute percentage errors of the predicted constants of Fukuda et al's model and present pipeline.
 "PP" means Present Pipeline. ]
 )<fig:box_plot_abs_error>

-Both box plots shows evidence of similar predicting power of $C_11$ constant in both models (Fukuda's model and present pipeline).
-Here Fukuda's model is slightly superior.
+Both box plots shows evidence of similar predicting power of $C_11$ constant in both models (Fukuda et al's model and present pipeline).
+Here Fukuda et al's model is slightly superior.
 Nevertheless the predicting power of the other two constants is superior in the present pipeline according to @fig:box_plot_nonabs_error and @fig:box_plot_abs_error.

+In summary the present pipeline is able to predict the cubic elastic constants with smaller errors than Fukuda el at's model, having less resources and time during training.
+Also the present pipeline is able to predict the elastic constants of every parallelepiped sample despite its proportions.
+This was achieved thanks to the fact that the present pipeline uses a model that predicts targets in a well defined range (all of them are between 0 and $pi/2$) and following the restrictions of thermodynamic stability mentioned in @chap:elastic_theory, while Fukuda et al's model doesn't follow those restrictions.

-To see how the predictions of the present pipeline compare to the reported values of the constants, a scatter plot of the reported constant vs the predicted constant was made for each of the three constants:
+To see how the predictions of the present pipeline compare to the reported values of the elastic constants, a scatter plot of the reported constant vs the predicted constants was made for each of the three independent elastic constants:

 #figure(
   image("../images/c_11_predictions.png", width: 50%),
   caption: [Reported $C_11$ values in $x$ axis vs predicted $C_11$ values in $y$ axis.]
 )<fig:c11_predictions>

 We can observe in @fig:c11_predictions that the present pipeline has strong predictive power for low values of $C_11$, between 0 and 300 GPa.
-The predicting power for greater values fades the grater the value of $C_11$.
+The predicting power for greater values fades the grater the value of $C_11$ is.
+This might be because, after predicting $phi_Kappa$ and $phi_a$ values, when using equation @eq:M_determination_cubic, the errors scale with $lambda_0$, which is proportional to any of the elastic constants.
+In other words, one can have the same error in $cos(phi_Kappa)$, for example, regardless the value of $C_11$, but $M$ in equation @eq:cubic_K_relation is greater when the constants are greater, which yields to a bigger error in $K$.

 #figure(
   image("../images/c_12_predictions.png", width: 50%),
   caption: [Reported $C_12$ values in $x$ axis vs predicted $C_12$ values in $y$ axis.]
 )<fig:c12_predictions>

 @fig:c12_predictions shows that the prediction of the $C_12$ constant is the most challenging one for the present pipeline.
 There is lots of points of data distant from the line $y = x$.
+This might be because $C_12$ has information about both shear and bulk stresses.
+Also, $C_12$ is carrying the error of two predictions: $K$ and $a$.

 #figure(
   image("../images/c_44_predictions.png", width: 50%),
   caption: [Reported $C_44$ values in $x$ axis vs predicted $C_44$ values in $y$ axis.]
 )<fig:c44_predictions>

 On the other hand $C_44$ is the easiest constant for the present pipeline to predict.
-We can observe in @fig:c44_predictions that almost all the point are over the line $y = x$, which means a very precise prediction of this constant.
+This might be because it only carries the prediction error of $mu$, and also, is has only information about shear stresses, which are typically lower than bulk stresses.
+We can observe in @fig:c44_predictions that almost all the point are over the line $y = x$, which means an almost perfect prediction of this constant.

 Finally is worth to mention that the codes made to generate the data, visualize data, train the models and evaluate the models make extensive use of the following Python libraries:
 - numpy #cite(<numpy>)